Ph.D. in Hydraulic Engineering, School of Civil Engineering, The University of Queensland, Australia; 2013

 Current PhD student projects:

-Primary supervisor of Scientia PhD project of Maryam Farzadkhoo (2019 - ongoing).
-"Optimising fish attraction into the UNSW tube fishway"
+Principle supervisor of Scientia PhD project of Maryam Farzadkhoo (2019 - ongoing).
+"Optimising fish attraction into the UNSW Tube Fishway"

 Joint supervisor of PhD project of Hanwen Cui (2019 - ongoing).
 "Air-water flows on vegetated chutes"